Loot From 60 Days on Medium

-On October 13th, I announced the new features in the article: Announcing The SwitchUpCB Guide.
-This included the release of the SwitchUpCB Guide, Services, Blog Series, Public Feedback, Roadmap, and a membership overhaul.
+On October 13th, I announced the new features in Announcing The SwitchUpCB Guide.
+This announcement included the release of the SwitchUpCB Guide, Services, Blog Series, Public Feedback, Roadmap, and a membership overhaul.

-I started posting articles on Medium again from October 17th onwards (54 days after starting Medium).
+I resumed posting stories on October 17th (54 days after starting Medium).
 This included a few shetposts, but also a detailed guide to setting up a database as a spreadsheet.
-These articles were accepted to a number of publications during this period, but weren’t published yet.
+Several publications accepted these stories, which await publishing.

 Loot From 60 Days on Medium

 Let’s analyze the results from this period, then compare them to the aggregate.

 What did I gain from posting 6 stories and 2 responses on Medium in the last 30 days?

 - 1,027 views (402 reads).